swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

 -----------------------

 First we use the model hub to get the unique users per application, root location, feature, and event type.
-From this prepared dataset, we get show the users for the home page first.
+From this prepared dataset, we show the users for the home page first.

 .. code-block:: python